EOFY offer

 What is the superannuation guarantee?

-Superannuation guarantee (SG) is the mandatory retirement savings system that requires Australian employers to contribute at least 12% of eligible employees' ordinary time earnings to their super fund.
+Superannuation guarantee (SG) is Australia's mandatory retirement savings system.
+It requires employers to contribute a minimum percentage of eligible employees' ordinary time earnings (OTE) to their super fund.
+The current rate is 12%.
 The ATO oversees this system to ensure all working Australians build retirement savings.

-Employers must contribute based on ordinary time earnings (OTE), which includes:
+Employers must contribute based on ordinary time earnings (OTE).
+The following payments count toward OTE:

 • Base salary and wages: Regular pay for standard work hours